 Obstructive sleep apnea, or OSA, is a sleep disorder that affects around 100 million people around the world.
 In this disorder, people stop breathing at night for more than ten seconds at a time, a phenomenon that often occurs repeatedly over a night.
 It’s common for sufferers to also wake repeatedly throughout the night when their bodies become depleted of oxygen.

 Obstructive sleep apnea, the most common form, occurs when the muscles of your throat collapse inward when you are asleep, thus blocking your airway.
-This disorder is common in the elderly as well as people who are overweight or otherwise carry a great deal of weight around their shoulder and neck.
+This disorder is common in the elderly as well as people who are overweight or otherwise carry a great deal of weight around their shoulders and neck.
 The most common symptom of this disorder is snoring.
 However, the night-long noise is just an inconvenience compared to the other effects of this sleep disorder.

 Sleep apnea can rob you of a great night of rest, leaving you feeling sleepy and depleted throughout your day.
 In addition, it can also pose serious health risks.
-Having sleep apnea places you at higher risk of cardiovascular problems, respiratory disease and mood disorders such as depression.
+Having sleep apnea places you at a higher risk of cardiovascular problems, respiratory disease and mood disorders such as depression.
 Statistically, people who have sleep apnea lead shorter lives and are more likely to develop a variety of chronic diseases.

 Sleep Apnea and Memory Formation